jeromep01/SlidePanel/README.md

 Sets the text to display as the title of the panel.
 You can ignore this parameter if your panel does not manage any title.

+#### content_selector

+*Default value* : Empty.

+Sets the content to display as the main HTML content of the panel.
+If your panel is constructed dynamically, this is a good option for you.

 #### exit_selector

 *Default value* : '.slider-exit'